Aahant0607/Python-Error-Fixer/README.md

 Edit
 You are an expert Python developer.
 The following Python code has a single-line bug:
 <code block> ``` Please identify and fix the bug, preserving the original algorithm and style.
 Return ONLY the fixed code inside a ```python ... ``` code block. ```
-❗ Current Limitations
-🚫 0/50 programs passed automated testing in batch evaluation.
-This result arising as output is based on the incorrect codes sent for evaluation and not for the improvised codes so that portion is to be added.

-❌ Common Failures:

-Invalid syntax in LLM output (temp_fixed.py, line 1)

-No test functions detected in multiple files

-LLM hallucinating incorrect syntax or missing edge case logic

-📉 Needs prompt refinement, stricter output filtering, and potential fine-tuning.

-📊 Sample Evaluation Output (From results.txt)
-txt
-Copy
-Edit
-knapsack.py — Import failed: invalid syntax (temp_fixed.py, line 1)
-reverse_linked_list_test.py — Import failed: unterminated triple-quoted string quicksort.py — No test functions found.
-...
-✅ Passed: 0/50
-❌ Failed: 50
 🔮 Future Work
  Improve Prompt Engineering: Restrict output to valid Python only.